-Lift Jump to initial state 🗌 Display full state Down Previous state Always display disabled controllable events Lift_Sensors 🗌 Display disabled plant events Down_On_Up_Off [▼ Search state 5 Number of displayed states in a chain Product_holder Analysis of state #0[i nitial, marked](Lift.Down, Lift_Sensors.Down_On_Up_Off, Product_holder.Empty, 📃 Empty her_Sensors.in_On_Out_Off, R1.R11, R2.R21, R3.R31, R4.R41): Pusher Result of state #0[init This state exists in t Retracted 💌 No outgoing edges found!
-Pusher_Sensors Edge with controlla ble event "Lift_Up_On" was removed due to requirement automaton "R1".
-In_On_Out_Off Edge with controlla ble event "Lift_Down_Off" was removed due to requirement automaton "R1". ble event "Place" was removed due to requirement automaton "R4".
-Edge with controlla ble event "Pusher_On" was removed due to requirement automaton "R2".
-R1 Done.
-R11 ( 1 the same list as the selected locations at the left, but more compact.
-Then the analysis result is shown.
-This state exists in the supervisor, and has no outgoing edges.
-In other words, this state is the only state in the result.
-Below it, the edges removed by the requirements are listed, together with the name of the requirement automaton that disabled it.
+Lift Jump to initial state 🗌 Display full state Down Previous state Always display disabled controllable events Lift_Sensors 🗌 Display disabled plant events Down_On_Up_Off [▼ Search state 5 Number of displayed states in a chain Product_holder Empty Analysis of state #0 [i Pusher.Retracted, Pus nitial, marked](Lift.Down, Lift_Sensors.Down_On_Up_Off, Product_holder.Empty, her_Sensors.In_On_Out_Off, R1.R11, R2.R21, R3.R31, R4.R41): Pusher Retracted Result of state #0 [init This state exists in t Pusher_Sensors No outgoing edges In_On_Out_Off 「▼ Edge with controlla Edge with controlla Edge with controllable event "Lift_Up_On" was removed due to requirement automaton "R1".
+Edge with controllable event "Lift_Down_Off" was removed due to requirement automaton "R1".
+Edge with controllable event "Place" was removed due to requirement automaton "R4".
+Edge with controllable event "Pusher_On" was removed due to requirement automaton "R4".
+RI Done.
+R11 •

 The report area changes to display the information about the selected state.
 It starts with the internal number of this state (#0), and its properties.
 The initial means this state is the initial state, marked means this state is marked.
 Then follows an explicit list of locations of every automaton.
-It is
+It is the same list as the selected locations at the left, but more compact.
+Then the analysis result is shown.
+This state exists in the supervisor, and has no outgoing edges.
+In other words, this state is the only state in the result.
+Below it, the edges removed by the requirements are listed, together with the name of the requirement automaton that disabled it.